The Bondage Jukebox is a collection of tunes and albums featuring lyrics, either explicit or

 Miranda Sex Garden - A Fairytale About Slavery

 More stringy things that go stretch in the night.
 Think Skinny Puppy jamming with Enya.

 Throwing off the chains that bind, granted, but it's always great to include the Prefab Four in these affairs.

-Second place: the strings that tie down the late Davy Jones in "I Wanna Be Free."
+Second place: the strings that tie down Davy Jones in "I Wanna Be Free."

 Monks - James Bondage